Jayati0812/Sales-Retail-Analysis/README.md

 - **DAX (Data Analysis Expressions)** – Used for calculated measures, dynamic visuals, and conditional logic.
 - **Power BI Desktop** – Main data visualization platform used for report creation.
 - **OneLake Security** – Implemented column-level and row-level security to ensure the safety of personal data.
-- **App** – Published `App_Sales` for end-user access.
+- **App** – Published `App_Retail` for end-user access.
 - **File Format** – `.pbix` for development and `.png` for dashboard previews.

 ## 4. Data Source
 - **Source:** UCI Machine Learning Repository Online Retail II
 - **Link:** [[Sales Retail Dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii)

-Data covers ~1M+ records, including details such as invoice date, invoice, description, customer id, stock code, and quantity for the years 2012–2013.
+Data covers ~1M+ records, including details such as invoice date, invoice, description, customer id, stock code, price, country and quantity, for the years 2009–2011.

 ## 5. Workflow
 The end-to-end pipeline was built entirely within Microsoft Fabric:

-- **Workspace** – Created `ws_finance` to host all Fabric items for this project.
+- **Workspace** – Created `ws_sales_retail` to host all Fabric items for this project.
-- **Notebook** – Created a PySpark notebook and built the pipeline following medallion architecture: **Bronze** (raw invoice data ingested, checked types/nulls/row counts), **Silver** (cleaned, correctly typed, deduplicated), and **Gold** (aggregated and enriched with aging buckets, invoice amount buckets, and customer-level summaries for reporting).
+- **Notebook** – Created a PySpark notebook and built the pipeline following medallion architecture: **Bronze** (raw invoice data ingested, checked types/nulls/row counts), **Silver** (cleaned, correctly typed, deduplicated), and **Gold** (aggregated and enriched with region, net revenue, and customer-level summaries for reporting).
-- **Lakehouse** – Loaded all three layers into `lh_finance` as structured Delta tables, with Bronze, Silver, and Gold sitting inside the same lakehouse.
+- **Lakehouse** – Loaded all three layers into `lh_sales_retail` as structured Delta tables, with Bronze, Silver, and Gold sitting inside the same lakehouse.
-- **Security** – Applied column-level security (hiding `InvoiceAmount`) and row-level security (filtering by `countryCode`) directly on `lh_finance` using OneLake security, so protection is enforced consistently across every engine that queries it, not just the report.
+- **Security** – Applied column-level security (hiding `price`) and row-level security (filtering by `region`) directly on `lh_sales_retail` using OneLake security, so protection is enforced consistently across every engine that queries it, not just the report.
-- **Semantic Model** – Built `Finance_semantic`, which automatically inherits the OneLake security rules with no separate configuration needed.
+- **Semantic Model** – Built `sales_retail_model`, which automatically inherits the OneLake security rules with no separate configuration needed.
-- **Report** – Created the Finance Analysis report in Power BI, with separate pages for Collections (who's chronically late) and Treasury (cash flow and DSO trends).
+- **Report** – Created the Sales Retail Analysis report in Power BI, with separate pages for Overview and Performance(repeat customer rate over time).
-- **App** – Published `App_Finance` for end-user access.
+- **App** – Published `App_Retail` for end-user access.

 ![Workflow](images/workflow.png)

 ## 6. Feature Highlights

 ### Business Problem
-I used AI as a client, roleplaying as Rakesh from the Finance department, where the company sells on credit to distributors and business clients under standard 30/45/60-day payment terms.
-Over the last few quarters, the company's Days Sales Outstanding (DSO) had been creeping up — cash that should be in the company's account was sitting with customers longer than it should.
+I used AI as a client, roleplaying as Priya from Head of Sales Ops, Our sales team and leadership keep asking me the same question in every weekly review: 'Which customers, products, and regions are actually driving our revenue — and which ones are quietly dying?

 **Key Questions:**
-- How much money are we actually talking about?
-- Which customers have consistently been late?
-- Is there a pattern in why people pay late?
-- Is late payment behavior worsening month over month?
-- When customers are late, how late?
+Are we retaining customers, or is flat revenue masking churn that's being covered up by new customer acquisition?
+Which countries/regions are growing vs. declining?
+Are a small number of wholesale/bulk customers propping up the numbers while our regular customer base shrinks?
+What's our repeat purchase rate, and which products drive repeat business vs. one-off purchases?
+Are we over-relying on a handful of SKUs, and what happens to revenue if one of them has a supply issue?

 ### Goal of the Dashboard
-The goal of this dashboard was to create an interactive report that helped the Finance department understand the cause of payment delays relative to the standard 30/45/60-day payment terms.
-This dashboard helped Rakesh from Finance communicate to leadership and senior management what steps could be taken to reduce and manage DSO by identifying its key drivers.
+The goal of this dashboard was to create an interactive report that helped the Sales department understand Which customers, products, and regions are actually driving our revenue — and which ones are quietly dying.
+This dashboard helped Priya from Sales communicate to leadership and senior management what steps could be taken to manage revenue and customer repeat rate and help business grow.

 ### Key Visuals

 **KPIs used in this report:**
-- **Money at Risk:** 53.96K — total invoice amount with late customers
-- **Late Customers:** 83 — count of customers who paid late
+- **Net Revenue:** $18.85M — total revenue excluding cancellation
+- **Average order value:** 351.71
-- **Total Customers:** 100 — distinct count of customers
+- **Total Customers:** 5943 — distinct count of customers
-- **Late Customer % YoY Comparison:** -3.51% — late payment performance improved by 3.51%
-- **Avg Days Late:** 9.68 — average days a customer paid after the invoice date
+- **total orders:** 53,597 — total orders placed excluding cancelled one
+- **Cancellation Rate:** 0.05% — how many orders were cancalled divided by total order including cancelled one
+- top 10 customer revenue share %- 26.98% - top 10 customers are contributing to total revenue
+- top 10 product revenue share %- 7.69% - top 10 products are contributing to total revenue
+- repeat customer rate - 75.38% - customers ordering more than 1

 **Slicers used:**
 - Year (invoice year)
 - Month (invoice month)
-- Country Code
+- Region

 **Total Invoices and Customer % Late Trend Over Time:**
 A line-and-column combo chart where columns represent total invoices each month and the line represents late customer % — showing what proportion of invoices were late over time.